 If you or a loved one has received substandard care in a Louisiana hospital, you may be entitled to financial compensation for medical malpractice.
 “Medical malpractice” is the legal term for negligence committed in the health care setting.
 If you have a medical malpractice claim (or if your family has a medical malpractice claim due to a loved one’s death), here are 10 important ways a hospital negligence lawyer can help:

 1. Helping You Find a Qualified Specialist

 If you have experienced hospital negligence, it is important that you see a qualified specialist.
 While it can be difficult to trust any health care provider after experiencing negligence in the hospital setting, there are good doctors out there, and you need to prioritize your physical and psychological recovery.
-A local hospital negligence lawyer will be able to help you find a qualified specialist (or qualified specialists) who can diagnose and treat your condition.
+A local nursing home negligence lawyer will be able to help you find a qualified specialist (or qualified specialists) who can diagnose and treat your condition.

 2. Reviewing Your Medical Records

 Your lawyer can review your (or your loved one’s) medical records to determine if you have the evidence you need to pursue a hospital negligence claim.
 While hospital negligence can take many different forms, your lawyer will need to be able to pinpoint a specific mistake in order to pursue a claim for just compensation.
 If you don’t have all of your (or your loved one’s) medical records currently, your lawyer can request them on your behalf so you don’t have to deal with the hospital directly.

 In addition to reviewing the relevant medical records, your lawyer can also consult with a medical expert.
 The purpose of talking to an expert is to confirm that the hospital’s mistake fell below the applicable“standard of care.”If the expert believes that the hospital should have done better, he or she can prepare a report and provide testimony in support of your claim for damages.